This stunning one-story home can be custom designed for aging in place.

 - Wide hallways and doorways — Halls and doorways should be wide enough to accommodate a wheelchair.
 Doorways should have at least 32 inches of clear width; hallways a minimum of 36 inches wide.

-A few other common new home features to accommodate aging in place include:
+A few other common retirement home features to accommodate aging in place include:

 - Flush thresholds